Greeny1992/Simple_Storybook/LabSession.md

 However, we have a problem with the PureInboxScreen because although the PureInboxScreen itself is presentational, its child, the TaskList, is not.
 In a sense, the PureInboxScreen has been polluted by “container-ness”.

-So your next step will be to create the stories for the PureInboxScreenComponent
+So your next step will be to create the stories for the PureInboxScreenComponent.
+And dont forget about the state 😉.

 <details>
   <summary>Click me for solution</summary>

 ```ts

 import { moduleMetadata, Meta, Story } from '@storybook/angular';